Too Dark Park: Release

 Too Dark Park was released worldwide on October 30, 1990.
 For its initial release, the CD featured a full color fold out booklet on which the liner notes were printed.
 Later pressings featured a stapled booklet with only the front cover being colored in.
 The 1998 and 2004 reissue once again contain the full color fold out booklet, with somewhat reworked artwork and disc design.
 The initial pressing released in the UK had the same catalogue number as pressings released in the US; "printed in the U.S.A." was digitally edited to read "printed in the U.K.".
-In the US, Capital Records promoted the album's release by distributing cardboard masks based on the monsters featured in Jim Cummins' cover artwork.
+In the US, Capitol Records promoted the album's release by distributing cardboard masks based on the monsters featured in Jim Cummins' cover artwork.

 The song "Tormentor" was released as a single and featured an alternative version of the song "Nature's Revenge" as well as the B-side "Bark".
 "Spasmolytic" was released as a single in 1991; a music video was produced for commercial airplay.
 A VHS version of the video was distributed for use in dance clubs and video shows.